Apart from stocking an exciting range of delicious wines, we also offer wine tasting events.

 On Friday 16th October at, we enjoyed a fantastic tasting with by David Rego and Pedro Ribeiro from Herdade do Rocim, based in the Alentejo region of Portugal.
 We tasted their Vale da Mata Lisbon white, which was beautifully balanced between freshness and richness, the great value fruity Mariana red and the beguiling Amphora red.

-Apart from stocking an exciting range of delicious wines, we also offer wine tasting events.
-We have regular themed tastings each month in shop, but we are available for you to book a private tasting of your own with a group of friends, or for your event or special occasion.
+When things are more back to normal, we will have regular themed tastings each month in shop, but we will also be available for you to book a private tasting of your own with a group of friends, or for your event or special occasion.
 These can be bespoke to your own requirements, but we also have a number of set themes we can suggest at a range of price points.
 These include:

 -An introduction to wine £12 a head (Tasting a range of popular wine varieties from the entry level end of our range.
 Ideal for the beginner, for students or those on a budget)